-a.
-Meteorological Towers.
-All meteorological towers shall be set\back at least 1.5 times its height from all public and private ways, excluding a dedicated site access road, and off-site buildings.
-No meteorological tower shall exceed four-hundred twenty (420') feet in height.
+- 1. Meteorological Towers.
+All meteorological towers shall be set_back at least 1.5 times its height from all public and private ways, excluding a dedicated site access road, and off-site buildings.
+No meteorological tower shall exceed four hundred twenty four hundred twenty (420') feet in height. - 2.

-b.
 Height.
-No large wind energy system shall exceed four-hundred twenty (420') feet in height.
+No large wind energy system shall exceed four-hundred twenty four hundred twenty (420') feet in height. - 3.

-- c.
 Appearance.
-All large wind energy systems shall be finished in a neutral (white or gray) non-reflective color to minimize visual impacts. - d.
+All large wind energy systems shall be finished in a neutral (white or gray) non-reflective color to minimize visual impacts. - 4.
 Signage.
 Signs listing the 24-hour contact information of the large wind energy system operator(s)/owner(s) shall be installed in an easily accessible and noticeable location at the large wind energy system site.
 All signs shall comply with the further requirements of this Zoning By-law, as currently set forth in Section 5.0.
-Sign locations may be determined by the SPGA. - e.
+Sign locations may be determined by the SPGA. - 5.
 Lighting.
-Large wind energy systems shall contain a beacon light or lights as required by the Federal Aviation Administration "FAA".
+Large wind energy systems shall contain a beacon light or lights as required by the Federal Aviation Administration "FAA" (FAA).
 Where allowed by the FAA, the beacon light shall be white.
 A large wind energy system may include lights necessary for the safe operation of the large wind energy system.
-All operational lighting shall be directed downwards and screened from roadways and abutting properties with native vegetation. - f.
-Shadow/Flicker.
-No large wind energy system shall cause more than thirty (30) shadow/flicker hours per year on any off-site inhabited building or undeveloped lot.
+All operational lighting shall be directed downwards and screened from roadways and abutting properties with native vegetation.

+- 6. Shadow/Flicker.
+No large wind energy system shall cause more than thirty (30) shadow/flicker hours per year on any off-site (inhabited building or undeveloped lot) property.
 In calculating the number of shadow/flicker hours per year, the applicant may incorporate sunshine probabilities and meteorological data when calculating the shadow/flicker hours per year.
-The SPGA may allow more than thirty (30) shadow/flicker hours per year on an off-site inhabited building or an undeveloped lot only if written permission is granted and maintained by all individuals or entities with control over the affected real properties. - g.
+The SPGA may allow more than thirty (30) shadow/flicker hours per year on an off-site (inhabited building or undeveloped lot) property only if written permission is granted and maintained by all individuals or entities with control over the affected real properties. - 7.
 Appurtenant Structures & Equipment.
-All structures and equipment that are part of a large wind energy system shall, unless otherwise expressly set forth herein, comply with the dimensional requirements of the underlying zoning district, including but not limited to setbacks and height. - h.
+All structures and equipment that are part of a large wind energy system shall, unless otherwise expressly set forth herein, comply with the dimensional requirements of the underlying zoning district, including but not limited to setbacks and height. - 8.
 Noise Regulations.
 The operation of all large wind energy systems and appurtenant equipment shall not increase the background ambient noise level by greater than five (5) dBA measured at the property lines of the large wind energy system site.
-The SPGA may allow the construction of a large wind energy system that increases the ambient background noise level, at the property lines of the site, by more than five (5) dBA, if written permission is granted and maintained by all individuals or entities with control over the affected real properties.
+The SPGA may allow the construction of a large wind energy system that increases the ambient background noise level, at the property lines of the site, by more than five (5) dBA, if written permission is granted and maintained by all individuals or entities with control over the adjacent affected real properties.

-i.
-Setbacks.
+9. Setbacks.